 Tina Besley is a Distinguished Professor, Faculty of Education at Beijing Normal University, P.R.
 China.
 She is a Fellow of: the Royal Society of Arts; the Philosophy of Education Society of Australasia, and the Association for Visual Pedagogies.
 She is PESA Past President and Founding President of the Association for Visual Pedagogies.
 Tina is Project Manager and Editor of PESA Agora, and deputy editor of Educational Philosophy and Theory.
-A recent book is Post-Truth, Fake News: Viral Modernity in Higher Education (2019).
+With many publications, a recent book, with Michael A. Peters is Pandemic Education and Viral Politics.